2i2c-org/infrastructure/docs/hub-deployment-guide/new-cluster/new-cluster.md

 deployer generate dedicated-cluster aws --cluster-name=$CLUSTER_NAME --cluster-region=$CLUSTER_REGION --account-id=$ACCOUNT_ID
 ```

-After running this command, you will be asked to provide the type of hub that will be deployed in the cluster, i.e. `basehub` or `daskhub`.

-- If you already know that the there will be daskhubs running in this cluster, then type in `daskhub` and hit ENTER.

-  This will generate a specific node pool for dask workers to run on, in the appropriate `.jsonnet` file that will be used with `eksctl`.
-- Otherwise, just hit ENTER and it will default to a basehub infrastructure that you can later amend if daskhubs will be needed by following the guide on [how to add support for daskhubs in an existing cluster](howto:features:daskhub).

 This will generate the following files:

 1. `eksctl/$CLUSTER_NAME.jsonnet` with a default cluster configuration, deployed to `us-west-2`